rasbin111/rgtnvim/keybindings.md

 <leader> e -> Toggle neotree

 # highlighting
- /<any word> <CR>
- and it will start highlighting every word we go to :noh -> to stop highlighting
+press "n" when in normal mode and it will start highlighting every word we go to :noh -> to stop highlighting